 The quality of your professional communication soft skills reflect how you think about, interpret, report and act on what you observe.

 First, how you think about issues, problems, challenges and innovation reflects your information resources.

 Where do you get your information?
 Are your information resources reliable and easily validated?
 Do information resources reflect a singular point-of-view or multiple perspectives and approaches?

 As a result, intentionally or unintentionally biased information resources bias your professional communication soft skills.
 On the other hand, when you move one millimeter beyond what is comfortable, you challenge colleagues and clients to do the same: together.

 Then, when you leverage your professional communication soft skills, do you depend exclusively on one communication platform?

 Perhaps you are more comfortable making a traditional, verbal presentation in a lecture-type setting.
-To whom are you presenting?
-And, where are your listeners located: in the same room, virtually and live-streamed, via downloads on blogs and podcasts?
-If you also write, do you simply transcribe a lecture or do you modify content to challenge and engage readers?
+First, to whom do you present?
+Next, where are participants located: in the same room, virtually and live-streamed, via downloads on blogs and podcasts?
+Also, do you offer a transcription to participants?
+Then, does that transcription read like a lecture?
+Alternatively, do you modify content to challenge and engage readers?